-Though not as important as insurance, convenience, or experience, patients also rated reputational factors highly.
-Over 3/4 of patients indicated being a part of a trusted group practice was at least somewhat important, and 85% look for a doctor based on word of mouth from family and friends.
-Physician referrals are influential as well, with 80% of patients rating these as somewhat or very important.
+Though not as important as these other factors, patients rated doctor reputation highly.
+Three out of four patients indicated that a trusted group practice was at least somewhat important.
+Further, 85% of patients look for a doctor based on word of mouth from family and friends.
+Physician referrals are also influential, with 80% of patients rating these as somewhat or very important.

 A physician’s rating on websites is also influential for patients choosing a primary care doctor.
-Though only 19% indicated that ratings are very important, overall, 59% consider a physician’s online reputation to be at least somewhat important.
+Nearly 60% consider a physician’s online reputation to be at least somewhat important.

-According to the study’s lead author, Dr. David Hanauer, the number of patients who consider physician rating sites to be important is much higher than it was just a few years ago.
+According to the study’s lead author, Dr. David Hanauer, physician rating websites are growing in popularity.
 He expects that this trend will continue, for better or for worse.

-Awareness of doctor rating sites grows, as the study revealed that 65% of participants were aware of them.
-The sites include Healthgrades.com, Vitals.com, and RateMDs.com.
+The study also revealed that 65% of participants were aware of physician review sites such as Healthgrades.com, Vitals.com, and RateMDs.com.
 Most of the people who visited the sites said that the information they found was at least somewhat useful.

 More importantly, patients are taking action based on doctor reviews.
-Over 1/3 of website subscribers indicated they chose a doctor based on a positive rating, and 37% decided against a doctor because they did not like their reviews.
+Over 1/3 of website subscribers indicated they chose a doctor based on a positive rating.
+Additionally, 37% decided against a doctor because they did not like their reviews.

-Doctor review websites are subject to the same problems as all other review sites.
-Namely, fake reviews.
-Dr. Hanauer noted that accuracy is especially important on physician review sites, as the decisions made based on those reviews can have serious consequences.
+Doctor review websites are subject to the same problems as many similar sites, including fake reviews.
+Unfortunately, accuracy is critical for physician reviews because misinformation can have serious consequences.

 “Anonymous online opinions of physicians should be taken with a grain of salt, and should certainly not be a patient’s sole source of information when looking for a new physician,” said AMA president Dr. Ardis Dee Hoven.

-As awareness and use of physician review sites continues to increase, online reputation management for doctors becomes more important.
-Though Dr. Hanauer notes that some physicians require patients to sign non-disclosure agreements that forbid the use of online review sites through a non-disclosure agreement.
-However, it’s best for doctors to take an open approach to online reputation.
+As awareness and use of physician review sites rises, medical reputation management for doctors becomes more important.
+Some physicians forbid patients to use online review sites through a non-disclosure agreement.
+However, it’s best for doctors to take an open approach to their online reputation.

 - Sign up for physician review sites.
 Don’t wait for the reviews to come to you.
-Create a profile on major review sites, including Healthgrades, Vitals, and RateMDs.
+Create a profile on major review sites, including Healthgrades and RateMDs.
 You’ll be able to provide the websites with accurate, up to date information, including your practice address, specialties, education, and awards.

 - Respond to reviews.
 Show patients that you truly care what they think of your service as a medical professional.
 Respond to negative reviews without offending patients who may have had a bad experience.

 - Consider negative feedback a gift.
 Hearing the truth hurts, especially if a review is not entirely fair or based on factors outside of your control.
 Still, negative reviews can help you shed light on missteps in your practice.
 Patients who complain about long wait times or trouble with filling prescriptions may help you better direct your office staff.